gorgusdev/neutral-scroll-size-manager/README.md

 value of `anchorclass` is used.
 If the selected anchor class isn't the current anchor class the `callback` function is called to notify the application.
 It's up to the application to make any style changes to match the anchor class.

-To remove an anchor tracker use the function returned from this method.
+To remove an anchor tracker use the unregister function in the AnchorControl object returned from this method.

 ```javascript
 interface AnchorCallback {